jenmin0/sigh_ber_tomb/README.md

 - **Steal Items** — Attempt to take items from other tombs.
 Success rate depends on item rarity, tomb guardian level, and your soul reputation.
 Failure has consequences
 - **Vote for proposals** — Community proposals to build tombs for public figures

+### 🐞 Bugs to Fix

+- Users who register before creating a tomb are currently unable to create one afterward
+- Unregistered visitors can currently leave gifts to other users' tombs
+- Failure to Pin/Locate Tombs for Approved Proposals on Main Map
+- Proposal Persistence Post-Voting

 ### 🚧 Not Yet Implemented